iemad/Learning-DevOps-2023/5. Build Tool (Maven)/C) Building A Basic Node Js App.md

-## Part - 1) Basic Node JS Application Deployment with Maven
+## Part - 1) A Very Basic Node JS Application Deployment with Maven:
 1) Update the Ubuntu VM
 2) Install: node, npm
 3) Make a directory: `mkdir nodejs-web' and `cd` into it.